25prabhu10/notes/docs/Concepts/Linux.md

     - The place where most of the installed programs reside

 18. `/var`:
-    - System specific variable files: likes logs, temp message files, spool files etc
+    - System specific variable files: likes logs, temp message files, spool files etc...
     - Variable files that grow
     - Some web servers like Apache server files from `/var/www` directory